 Since that early beginning, interest in Super Summer has grown.
-The Evangelism Division of the Baptist General Convention of Texas undertook the challenge of meeting the changing needs and demands for this exciting but disciplined week of training.
+The Evangelism Division of the Baptist General Convention of Texas undertook the challenge of meeting the changing needs and demands for this exciting but disciplined week of evangelism training.
 Super Summer was moved to the Baylor University campus where all students could stay in the dorms, participate in recreational activities together and join again each evening for Rainbow Celebration.

-Under the direction of Gil Strickland, during his tenure as Youth Evangelism Associate at the Baptist General Convention of Texas, Super Summer continued to experience an exciting growth.
-As Strickland once observed, “There is difficulty in putting summer sounds and spiritual insights on paper with ink.
+Under the direction of Gil Stricklin, during his tenure as Youth Evangelism Associate at the Baptist General Convention of Texas, Super Summer continued to experience an exciting growth.
+As Stricklin once observed, “There is difficulty in putting summer sounds and spiritual insights on paper with ink.
 How do you show the convicting certainty of the Holy Spirit, yielding of a stubborn individual young person’s will, blossoming of a new friendship, mastering of material that prepares you to witness to a school peer and discover God’s will for you, plus laughter, tears, deep thoughts, pain, questioning, love and other important intangibles?
 You cannot.”
 Super Summer includes all these things.

 Super Summer is now hosted by other Texas Baptist universities, offering a choice of locations for student ministries from Texas and neighboring states.
 God continues to bless the perseverance towards the goal of teaching students to know and share the gospel.
 The success of Super Summer is not measured by the 150,000 plus students who have attended over the years, but by the countless times that those students shared the gospel.